dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ### Direct access to server and network resources

 Blazor Server apps have direct access to server and network resources where the app is executing.
-Because Blazor WebAssembly and Blazor Hybrid apps execute on a client, they don't have direct access to server resources.
+Because Blazor WebAssembly and Blazor Hybrid apps execute on a client, they don't have direct access to server and network resources.
 Blazor WebAssembly and Blazor Hybrid apps can access server and network resources *indirectly* via protected server-based APIs.
-Additional server-based APIs for a given capability might be available via third-party libraries, packages, and services.
-You must take into account:
+Server-based APIs might be available via third-party libraries, packages, and services.
+Take into account the following considerations:

 * Third-party libraries, packages, and services might be costly to implement and maintain, weakly supported, or introduce security risks.
 * If one or more server-based APIs are developed internally by your organization, additional resources are required to build and maintain them.

-If using or developing server APIs aren't feasible, consider adopting the Blazor Server hosting model, which can access server and network resources directly without a server-based API.
+To avoid server-based APIs for Blazor WebAssembly or Blazor Hybrid apps, adopt Blazor Server, which can access server and network resources directly.

 ### Small payload size with fast initial load time

 Blazor Server and Blazor Hybrid apps have relatively small payload sizes with faster initial load times.
-When fast initial load time is desired, consider adopting Blazor Server or Blazor Hybrid.
+When a fast initial load time is desired, adopt Blazor Server or Blazor Hybrid.

 ### App code secure and private on the server